HomeSmall BusinessIs That Directory a Link Farm?

 • Regularly audit your existing directory profile to identify and address potential risks

-The most successful digital strategies recognise that quality directories like the Jasmine Web Directory serve a legitimate purpose in the digital ecosystem—connecting users with relevant, vetted resources.
-By contrast, link farms exist solely to manipulate search rankings, providing no genuine value to users.
+The strongest digital strategies treat quality directories like the Jasmine Web Directory as what they are: a legitimate part of the web that connects users with relevant, vetted resources.
+Link farms exist only to game search rankings and offer users nothing.

 What if… search engines eventually devalue all directory links?
 Even in this scenario, quality directories would still provide value through referral traffic, brand positioning, and industry networking.
 This illustrates why focusing on directories with genuine user value is always the superior long-term strategy.

-When evaluating any directory, ask these final questions:
+When you evaluate any directory, ask these questions:

 1. Would I recommend this directory to a colleague seeking resources in my industry?